site banner

 That stranglehold seems to have strangled the industry to death.
 I'm sure the husk of Blizzard that was left after the sexual harassment catastrophe has filled its eternal legacy MMO with all kinds of woke shit, but out there in the world the industry is seeing devastating layoffs as unwanted games full of snowflake characters metaphorically pile up in trash bins.
 Like say Dragon Age.
 They successfully murdered a series, but they sure didn't get anyone to like it.

 Yeah, I'm inclined to believe that the progressive victory was going to happen anyway because it did everywhere else.
-If anything Gamergate is just sort of the backlash from people who sense something is moving but can't really stop it.
+If anything Gamergate is just the backlash from people who sense something is moving but can't really stop it.

 "Go woke, go broke" is probably overrated but gaming seems to be one of the places where it regularly happens, for the same reasons it happens at the top end of the film industry.